ElaineYChu/dentalImpute/README.md

 Methodologies for simulating missing data and overall evaluation of each imputation method follow a similar workflow to that of *Kenyhercz et al. (2019)* using cranial morphological traits.

+Following the identification of *k*-Nearest Neighbor as the best-performing imputation method on simulated missing data, the method was applied to another dataset to ensure among-population relationships were reatained when imputation was conducted.

 Code and iterative processes are provided in **HTML** and **RMD** format.